Overview Of SAP Calculations

+So, what are SAP calculations?
 SAP stands for ‘Standard Assessment Procedure’ and is the government’s method for calculating the energy performance of dwellings.

-SAP calculations are only necessary for residential properties.
+These calculations are only necessary for residential properties.
 In England, your SAP calculations measure two elements; the Dwelling Emission Rate (DER) and Dwelling Fabric Energy Efficiency (DFEE).

 The calculations determine a Target Emissions Rate (TER) and a Target Fabric Energy Efficiency (TFEE) rate.
 The DER and DFEE must be lower than the TER and TFEE.
 In Wales and Scotland, the report only measures the DER – although building regulation standards are stricter.